microbit-carlos/microbit-bird-activity/docs/activity.md

 <a href="https://microbit-carlos.github.io/microbit-bird-activity/micropython/#quick-things-to-do-with-the-microbit" target="_blank">MicroPython page</a>.
 </p>

-We also want to warn other birds around us, let's do that adding by this line at the end of the function :
+We also want to warn other birds around us, let's do that by adding by this line at the end of the function :

 ```python
 bird.warn_about_cat()